 5. State Reports & Registrations

-Many states require annual reports to be filed with the state corporation’s office (Secretary of State).
+Many states require annual reports to be filed with the state corporation’s office (often the Secretary of State).
 Reports differ by state, but most reports request updates on addresses, registered agent information, and names of officers and directors.
 Filing these annual reports are required for the nonprofit to maintain an “active status” with the state.

 You can check your state’s requirements on its Secretary of State’s website.